 - Protective without being possessive

-Supervision is important with very young children due to the Boxer’s size and enthusiasm.
+Supervision is important with very young kids due to their size and enthusiasm.

 Compatibility With Other Pets

-Boxers generally get along well with other dogs and pets when properly socialized.
+Boxers generally do well with other animals when socialized early.

 - Friendly with other dogs

-- Can coexist with cats if raised together
+- Can live with cats if introduced properly

 Alertness and Protective Instincts